 I don’t know why they tried to make these Revenge mechanics a thing in single player.
 The AI opponents are generic drones with no personality and you’re not going to want to take revenge on them for wasting you, especially when half the time they just get credit when you bin it yourself.
 I still curse Jack Benton’s name and his overpowered yellow car whenever I think about FlatOut 2, but somehow Driver #3 in generic car #5 fails to elicit that sort of response.
 One reviewer even suggested adding a storyline to give Burnout more personality, but I wouldn’t go quite that far.

 Eliminator, the other mode introduced in Takedown, has also gone through a couple of changes.
 This time, instead of the last-placed driver being eliminated after each lap, they now get removed from the race every thirty seconds.
-This makes the events shorter, but also a hell of a lot more difficult because if you crash (and you will at some point), you probably don’t have much time to mount a comeback.
+This makes the events shorter, but also a hell of a lot more difficult because if you crash (and you will at some point), you probably don’t have much time to mount a comeback and have to retry the event.

 Speaking of which, the races in the series in general have gradually gotten shorter with each sequel, with the lengthy tracks and point-to-point marathons now a thing of the past.
-There are long and short versions of each track, but the number of laps tends to be smaller on the longer variations.
+There are long and short versions of each track, but the number of laps tends to be smaller on the longer variations so you still won’t be racing for all that long.

-The race and crash careers are now combined into one big Revenge World Tour, and you try to earn a Perfect five-star rating from each event as you progress up the ranks.
-Earning five stars from an event means not only winning, but also driving dangerously enough to get an Awesome rating of four stars which is then combined with the star you get from winning a gold medal.
+The race and crash events are found in the big Revenge World Tour, and you try to earn a Perfect five-star rating from each event as you progress up the ranks and unlock new race and Crash events.
+Earning five stars from a race event means not only winning, but also driving dangerously enough to earn an Awesome rating of four stars.
+These stars are then combined with the star you get from winning a gold medal, and there’s your five-star rating.
+That’s how math works!

 Earning that Awesome rating and keeping it isn’t that difficult as long as you keep boosting a whole lot, which isn’t much of a challenge since you now get boost from pretty much everything.
-Naturally, Takedowns are still the most effective way to earn boost, so the game definitely encourages being aggressive against your opponents rather than clean racing.
+Naturally, Takedowns are still the most effective way to earn boost, so the game definitely encourages being aggressive against your opponents at all times.

 Remember when boosting in Burnout was a reward for skilled driving, and how you could chain several Burnouts together if you kept at it?
-Well, EA and Criterion don’t, at least until the next game.
-Oh yeah, and watch yourself out there when you’re boosting, because Revenge loves putting obstacles next to walls, presumably to discourage grinding against the geometry too much.
+Well, EA and Criterion clearly didn’t, at least until Paradise.
+You’ll also want to watch yourself out there when you’re boosting, because Revenge loves putting obstacles next to walls, presumably to discourage grinding against the geometry too much (a common tactic in Burnout 3, as you could avoid even high-speed crashes by glancing against walls at shallow enough angles).
 It also really likes obscuring your vision with all sorts of clutter, especially when you’re taking a shortcut.

-The main issue I have with the shortcuts is that you now have cars taking different paths around each lap, so the pack kind of gets spread apart.
-The presence of shortcuts also makes Burning Laps very difficult, because if you want that Perfect rating you have to learn where the best shortcuts are.
-Maybe it’s because I’m a hardcore racing fan at heart, but I like time trials better when they’re about how well you can drive a car around a race track rather than memorizing how you can most efficiently skip parts of the course.
+The main issue I have with the shortcuts is that you now have cars taking different paths around each lap, so the pack kind of gets spread apart and that just ruins the intensity of the racing sometimes.
+The presence of shortcuts also makes Burning Laps very difficult, because if you want that Perfect rating you absolutely have to learn where the best shortcuts are.
+Maybe it’s because I’m a hardcore racing fan at heart, but even in arcade racers like this I definitely like time trials better when they’re about how well you can drive a car around a race track rather than memorizing how you can most efficiently skip parts of the course.
+Your mileage might vary, obviously.

 Crash Mode has a couple of new additions as well.
-Every junction now has a target car that is worth a lot of points, and all the pickups from Burnout 3 are gone.
+Every junction now has a target car that is worth a large chunk of points, and all the pickups from Burnout 3 have been axed.
 No multipliers, no extra cash, no Crashbreaker tokens.
-Crashbreakers now require tapping a button to reach full power, which is is a completely pointless addition but the new boost start mechanic in the PS2 and Xbox versions is even more so.
-You’ve got this golf swing meter that requires you to time your button presses perfectly, and if you screw up you’ll stall or even explode.
-The timing isn’t hard to get down, so it just feels like pointless busywork.
+Crashbreakers now require tapping a button to reach full power, which is a completely pointless addition but the new boost start mechanic in the PS2 and Xbox versions is even more so.
+You’ve got this golf swing meter that requires you to time your button presses perfectly, and if you screw up your car will stall or even explode.
+The timing isn’t hard to get down, so it just feels like pointless busywork that was added for the sake of changing things up.
+If I wanted to deal with golf swing meters, I’d play a golf game.
+Last I checked, this is Burnout.

 The Xbox 360 port removes the golf swing and just boost starts automatically.
 Good riddance, as far as I’m concerned.
-Criterion got the Crash Mode right the first time, it doesn’t need silly gimmicks like multiplier tokens or golf swings.
-Well, the Crashbreaker and Impact Time can stay, because they’re pretty fun mechanics that actually enhance the experience.
+Criterion got the Crash Mode right the first time and improved it with the Crashbreaker and Impact Time the second time around, but the additions introduced here (sadly, you do still have to tap a button to activate the Crashbreaker on the 360) simply seem like gimmicks and actively detract from the Crash Mode gameplay we’re all here for.

 The Crash events themselves are excellent, as has traditionally been the case.
 You now have a choice of vehicles for each junction, with different boost speeds and Crashbreaker strengths, and the wind is now a factor as well.
 The junctions are also extremely tough, and earning that Perfect five-star rating can be a real challenge.
 I have no problem with this whatsoever, and I’d say the Crash mode on the 360 in particular is easily the strongest point of Burnout Revenge.